Fantasy Fantasy Baseball

-Fantasy Fantasy Baseball is an inventive new card game in which you are the Wizard manager of a baseball team of powerful and gruesome fantasy creatures battling through a season of fantasy baseball.
+Fantasy Fantasy Baseball is a card-drafting roster-management card game in which you are the Wizard manager of a baseball team of powerful and gruesome fantasy creatures battling through a season of fantasy baseball.
 Go head-to-head against other Wizard managers for Victory cards while building up your team’s statistics for even more Victory cards.
 But beware, your players may have spells cast on them.
-Read more

 Instead of the typical fantasy baseball experience taking months to play, the entire Fantasy Fantasy Baseball experience is boiled down to 10 minutes per player.
-The amazing fantasy creatures provide something for the baseball fan and the gamer in all of us.
+The amazing fantasy creature art provide something for the baseball fan and the gamer in all of us.

 Baseball fans will love this game, but you don’t have to be a big sports fan or baseball fan in order to have a lot of fun with this game.